Tackling Climate Change

 Regarding our GHG emissions reduction target for FY2030, the final year of our long-term vision, we set a target of reducing our GHG emissions in Japan, which constitute roughly 70% of Group-wide emissions, by at least 30% from FY2014 levels by FY2030.

-In FY2022, we started to buy carbon-neutral city gas.
-In FY2022, our GHG emissions in Japan, including those offset by the purchase of carbon-neutral city gas, amounted to 720,000 t-CO2e,*1 a 14%*1 reduction from FY2014 levels.
-We are currently considering setting targets for GHG emission reductions at Group companies outside Japan.
+We have purchased carbon-neutral city gas since FY2022, and increased the amount of renewable energy introduced in FY2023.
+Our GHG emissions of FY2023 in Japan, including those offset by carbon-neutral city gas, amounted to 714,000 t-CO2e,*1 a 15%*1 reduction from FY2014 levels.
+We are currently considering setting targets for GHG emission reductions including Group companies outside Japan.

 The calculation of GHG emissions and energy consumption has undergone third-party verification (see Third-party Verification Report on GHG).